Dorval Alternative Home

 The project

 A number of adults currently live in a variety of residential facilities due to the care and services required by their physical condition.
 However, this does not always meet their psychosocial, capacity-building and self-determination needs.
-As part of a major transformation of residential and long-term care facilities taking place across Quebec, the Dorval Alternative Home will see the light of day in the spring of 2024.
+The Dorval Alternative Home project is part of a major transformation of residential and long-term care facilities taking place across Québec.

 The Dorval Alternative Home is a long-term care facility dedicated to a clientele with specific needs.
 The aim is to provide its residents with a functional, modern living environment that is focused on and adapted to their needs, with a more human feel that is reminiscent of home life.

-The Dorval Alternative Home will be located at 875 Dawson Avenue, on the lot next to the Batshaw Youth and Family Centres, another Montreal West CIUSSS facility.
+The Dorval Alternative Home is located at 875 Dawson Avenue, on the lot next to the Batshaw Youth and Family Centres, another Montreal West CIUSSS facility.

 The clientele